singhstring/D_Governance/README.md

-# D_GOVERNANCE
+# D-GOVERNANCE

-## Blockchain-based decentralized government document storage system as NFTs (2017)
+Blockchain-based decentralized government document storage system as NFTs

-## Ethereum Dapp Project in Solidity ,VueJS with IPFS
+Ethereum Dapp Project in Solidity ,VueJS with IPFS

+## How to run

-# install dependencies
+### install dependencies
 npm install

-# serve with hot reload at localhost:8080
+### serve with hot reload at localhost:8080
 npm run dev